The hidden limitations of your phone's telephoto zoom camera

 What's the purpose of a telephoto lens?

 Telephoto cameras on smartphones are great at two things.
 One is that they let you zoom in on your subject without as much degradation in quality as digital zoom would otherwise introduce.
-We've seen phones with 2x zoom, 3x zoom, and even 5x telephoto zoom in the recently announced Huawei P30 Pro.
+We've seen phones with 2x zoom, 3x zoom, and even 5x telephoto zoom in the Huawei P30 Pro.
 Secondly, telephoto cameras have a narrower field of view, which makes them ideal for portraits – their optical properties introduce less lens distortion and allow for a narrower, thus less distracting background.

 Alas, pretty much all smartphone cameras with telephoto lenses are held back by a number of factors.
 Making matters worse, many of these drawbacks are not immediately obvious to the user.